Japanese Rice Balls (Onigiri) with Cheese

 1. Step 1:

-How to make Japanese rice balls with cheese?
-First of all, boil the rice for the balls.
-How to cook rice?
-Measure out the required amount of rice, rinse it well under the tap.
-Then pour water in a ratio of 1:1, add a little salt.
-Cook the rice in a saucepan over medium heat without a lid.
-The cooking time after boiling the water is 10 minutes.
-The water will have to be completely absorbed into the rice.
-Leave it to cool.
-Round rice is best suited.
+How do you make Japanese rice balls with cheese?
+First, cook the rice for the balls.
+How do you cook the rice?
+Measure out the rice and rinse it well under running water.
+Add water in a 1:1 ratio and a little salt.
+Cook the rice in a saucepan over medium heat, uncovered.
+It takes 10 minutes after the water comes to a boil — the water should be fully absorbed into the rice.
+Let it cool.
+Short-grain rice works best.

 2. Step 2:

-Prepare the cheese filling.
-How to make the filling?
-Peel the onion and finely chop it.
-Garlic is also cleaned and passed through a press.
-Put the prepared onion and garlic in a frying pan, pour in half of the chicken broth and put the pan on a small fire.
-Simmer the vegetables until the liquid has completely evaporated.
-Then pour in the rest of the broth, and let it soak in again.
+Make the cheese filling.
+How do you make it?
+Peel and finely chop the onion.
+Peel the garlic and press it.
+Put the onion and garlic in a skillet, pour in half the chicken broth, and set over low heat.
+Cook the vegetables until the liquid evaporates completely.
+Then pour in the rest of the broth and let it cook down again.

 3. Step 3:

 Grate the cheese.
-Any cheese will do, the main thing is that it is of high quality, without milk fat substitutes and melts well.
-As soon as the broth in the pan is absorbed, pour the grated cheese into it.
-Mix the cheese with the onion, remove the cheese filling from the heat and leave it to cool.
+Any cheese works, as long as it's good quality, with no milk-fat substitutes, and melts well.
+Once the broth in the skillet has cooked away, add the grated cheese.
+Mix the cheese with the onion, take the filling off the heat, and let it cool.
 The filling is ready.

 4. Step 4:

-Prepare the breading.
-To do this, take three containers.
-These can be saucers or, for example, small bowls.
-Pour wheat flour into one container, breadcrumbs into another, and beat an egg into the third.
-Shake the egg lightly with a fork.
+Set up the breading.
+Take three dishes — saucers or small bowls.
+Put wheat flour in one, breadcrumbs in another, and crack an egg into the third.
+Beat the egg lightly with a fork.

 5. Step 5: